 - Secure and flexible cloud computing: Exploring concepts for scalable cloud services with easy migration of cloud services, paired with secure and efficient transport protocols and network infrastructure to support service delivery to end users and service provision inside and across data centers, including different degrees of mobile offloading.

 - General Co-Chair for ACM CoNEXT 2021, December 2021.

 - Treasurer for the ACM SIGCOMM 2021 conference, August 2021.

 - Co-chairing the Program Committee of the ACM conference on Information-Centric Networking (ICN), September 2021.

 - Workshop Chair for IFIP NETWORKING 2021.

-- Lead organizer of the Dagstuhl seminar 20182 on Lessons Learned from 40+ Years of the Internet, April 2020, presently rescheduled for 2021.
+- Lead organizer of the Dagstuhl seminar 20182 on Lessons Learned from 40+ Years of the Internet, October 2021.

 - Co-chairing the ACM SIGCOMM 2020 Workshop on the Evolution, Performance, and Interoperability of QUIC (EPIQ), August 2020.